 - ensuring the continuity of our organisational functions

 For example, if you leave employment with us, your work-related emails, documents and other information may need to be transferred to another team member, or another team member may need to be given access.
-This is so that, for example, we can continue to deal with the work you were doing.
+This is so that, for example, we can continue to manage the work you were doing.

 Extra reasons we would share your personal data for if you apply to work for, are working for or have worked for Social Work England